bpsbits-org/gip/readme.md

 Many thanks to [Alexander Valencia](https://github.com/alexandervalencia) for the original work and inspiration!

+One of the most significant improvements over the original version is **full support for private repositories**.
+The application now detects whether a repository is public or private.
+For private repositories, it fetches the required data, renders custom HTML, and exports it directly to PDF.
+For public repositories, it continues to use GitHub’s officially generated HTML.

+An additional advantage of forked version is the structured storage of generated files, which greatly simplifies organization, archiving, and subsequent use.

 ## Binary version (macOS)

 A standalone executable version (no Node.js installation required) can be downloaded from the releases section.